Krishna-coder1/react-js-component-library/README.md

-# react-js-component-library
+# A Light weight Component Library from GoApptiv

-A reusable component library template, you can clone and modify it for your organisation accordingly
+A reusable component library.